 In mid 2014 we moved from the Hunter Valley to my hometown of Warrnambool, to be closer to family so we could get some much needed support.
 Any other ‘allergy families’ reading this will know exactly what I mean, having a child with food allergies is stressful and isolating.

 So we moved to Warrnambool, in South West Victoria.
 One of the big downfalls, apart from moving further away from hubby’s family in Sydney, was having to leave our allergist in Newcastle.
 He was brilliant, we felt very confident with him managing Miss J’s allergies.

 Unfortunately there are no allergy specialists in Warrnambool, there is nowhere to get skin prick tests done, and no allergists/immunologists in town.
 The closest is 200km away.
 So I started researching options.

 Finding Our New Allergist

 One name kept popping up, Dr Joanne Smart at the Epworth Allergy Clinic.
-Everything I read on Dr Smart, from Facebook pages (Anaphylaxis & Allergy Friends Australia is a great page), to other blogs, and basically searching and reading online, was positive, more than positive, the reports were glowing.
+Everything I read on Dr Smart, from Facebook pages (Anaphylaxis & Allergy Friends Australia is a great page), to other blogs, and basically searching and reading online, seemed positive.

-Dr Smart is a Paediatric Allergist & Immunologist, she is one smart cookie, right on the front line of allergy & immunology specialists in Australia.
+Dr Smart is a Paediatric Allergist & Immunologist, she is one on the front line of allergy & immunology specialists in Australia.